YouNow/younow.github.io/policy/en/rules.md

 YouNow does not permit prank calls to emergency authorities or emergency hotlines, and any user who engages in such will be subject to a permanent ban.

-**Solicitation or encouragement of rule-breaking is not permitted**
+**Solicitation of off-platform transactions or encouragement of rule-breaking is not permitted**

 - Solicitation of sexual or illegal acts is forbidden.
 Similarly, it is forbidden for users to request sexual images or personal information from other users.
 - Engagement in illegal or inappropriate commercial activities or sales is also strictly forbidden.
 Such activities include but are not limited to: pyramid schemes, multi-level marketing offers, and homegrown sweepstakes.
+- The act of monetary solicitation off-platform by any means, including direct links in profiles, discussion board posts, broadcast titles, verbally on broadcast, or in the chat is prohibited.
+Any content broadcast with the intent to solicit transactions off-platform will be subject to removal or further action on an account.
 - It is forbidden to encourage the violation of community standards either in chat or while broadcasting.
 - Encouraging viewers to harass, spam, or report another user is completely unacceptable.
 It&#39;s unfair to them and constitutes harassment on your part, for which consequences may include suspension or banning.
 Be a responsible community member and encourage users to be positive.
 - Any adult engaging with a minor without a parent&#39;s or legal guardian&#39;s explicit consent in a way that may be deemed inappropriate or suggests grooming behavior when using a common sense philosophy may be subject to a suspension or permanent ban.